Applying to the M.D./Ph.D. Program

 The MSTP also welcomes applications from Baylor medical students in their first or second year or from first-year graduate students.
 Medical students at Baylor may choose to apply to the MSTP by notifying the MSTP Administrative Office of their intent, and submitting a one-page letter of interest and a completed Supplemental Application before Nov.
 1. Following an interview with the MSTP, a decision regarding acceptance will be made by the end of the academic year.

 Medical Scientist Training Program interviews are conducted October through January, beginning on Thursday afternoon at 4:30 p.m. the day before medical school interviews begin.
 MSTP candidates have two faculty interviews, a director's interview and a student interview on Friday morning.
+Arrangements can be made for alternate interview times on Thursday if necessary.
 These interview sessions provide the opportunity to discuss research experiences and explore various training opportunities available at Baylor College of Medicine.
 All offers of acceptance to the MSTP are fully funded and will be extended twice during the interview season.